Computational Complexity of Covering Two-vertex Multigraphs with Semi-edges: Introduction

 In order to present our results in the strongest possible form, we aim at proving the hardness results for restricted classes of input graphs, while the polynomial ones for the most general inputs.
 In particular, we only allow simple graphs as inputs when we prove NP-hardness, and on the other hand, we allow loops, multiple edges as well as semi-edges when we present polynomial-time algorithms.

 The first NP-hardness result is proven in Theorem~\ref{t:simplegraphs}, namely that covering semi-simple regular graphs of valency at least 3 is NP-hard even for simple bipartite input graphs.
-In Sections~\ref{s:onevertex} and \ref{s:twovertex} we give a complete classification of the computational complexity of covering graphs with one and two vertices.
-This extends the main result of \cite{n:KPT97a} to graphs with semi-edges.
-Moreover, we strengthen the hardness results of \cite{n:KPT97a} considerably by showing that all NP-hard cases of covering regular two-vertex graphs (even those without semi-edges) remain NP-hard for simple {\em bipartite} input graphs.
+In Sections~\ref{s:onevertex} and~\ref{s:twovertex} we give a complete classification of the computational complexity of covering graphs with one and two vertices.
+This extends the main result of~\cite{n:KPT97a} to graphs with semi-edges.
+Moreover, we strengthen the hardness results of~\cite{n:KPT97a} considerably by showing that all NP-hard cases of covering regular two-vertex graphs (even those without semi-edges) remain NP-hard for simple {\em bipartite} input graphs.
+Note that through the reduction from~\cite{n:KPT97b}, our results on the complexity of covering one- or two-vertex graphs provide characterization results on infinitely many simple graphs which contain at most two vertices of degrees greater than 2.

 All considered computational problems are clearly in the class NP, and thus we only concentrate on the NP-hardness proofs in the NP-completeness results.
 We restrict our attention to connected target graphs, in which case it suffices to consider only connected input graphs.
 In this case every cover is a $k$-fold cover for some $k$, which means that the preimage of every vertex has the same size.